federicodambrosio/INFOMGP-Practical2/README.md

 Note that the ```demo``` folder contains compiled demos for windows and OsX; they are to be used as inspiration, because every solution can be a bit different (butterfly effect).

-## Submission

-The entire code of the practical has to be submitted in a zip file to the lecturer by E-mail.
-The deadline is **15/Mar/2019 23:59**.
-Late submissions will not be acceptable unless approved explicitly.

-The practical must be done **in pairs**.
-Doing it alone requires a-priori permission.
-Any other combination (more than 2 people, or any number not in $\mathbb{N}$) is not allowed.

-Unlike the previous practical which was checked in person, this practical will be checked offline by the lecturer (this is due to the unusually large class this year).
-Please submit only the altered C++ files without any solution files, and they should compile out of the box with the given framework.

 ##Frequently Asked Questions

 Here are detailed answers to common questions.
 Please read through whenever ou have a problem, since in most cases someone else would have had it as well.